 Cabo Pulmo is keeping the tourists out and putting its ecosystem first.
 It has continually refused big hotels from coming in here, as it doesn’t want the pollution they create.

-This is a great spot for divers wanting to escape the crowds, but not wanting to do a live aboard.
+This is a great spot for those who want to scuba dive while wanting to escape the crowds, but not wanting to do a live aboard.

-What you need to know before Scuba Diving in Mexico
+What you need to know before Diving in Mexico

 Mexico is a great spot to plan your next dive vacation.
 It is a vastly large country with many different and unique dive destinations that you can explore.
 Which is why myself and many other divers continue to return here.